The triple approach

 31. Bilge pumping and toilet systems must be designed, installed and maintained in a way that minimises the risk of avoidable pollution.

-The checks that support these Requirements are set out in the BSS Examination Checking Procedures which describe what compliance is, what is checked and how it is checked.
+The checks that support these Standards are set out in the BSS Examination Checking Procedures which describe what compliance is, what is checked and how it is checked.

-During the BSS examination, the examiner will also check items not linked to the enforceable navigation authorities' requirements.
+During the BSS Examination, the examiner will also check items not linked to the enforceable navigation authorities' Boat Safety Standards.
 These advice checks are just that: good advice that will help you keep the people onboard your boat safe!

 The owner's on-going responsibilities include running the equipment as per the instructions and maintaining the vessel in good condition in accordance with the safety requirements; and, any other licensing, registration or mooring conditions of the relevant navigation or harbour authority.

-** The BSS requirements concerning non-private classes of boats take account of the users of such classes of boat who may not be responsible for the full control of the risks to which they may be subjected.
-It follows that BSS requirements for such classes of boat will invariably be mandatory and the scope of such BSS requirements may be wider or different than for privately-owned and privately managed boats, as determined by the application of the BSS Risk Management Process.
+** The BSS Standards concerning non-private classes of boats take account of the users of such classes of boat who may not be responsible for the full control of the risks to which they may be subjected.
+It follows that BSS Standards for such classes of boat will invariably be mandatory and the scope of such BSS Standards may be wider or different than for privately-owned and privately managed boats, as determined by the application of the BSS Risk Management Process.